 According to Congresswoman Kelly, this report asks one central question: “is the American Dream still achievable?”

 “These attempted hacks are just the opening salvo... this Republican-controlled Congress has shown that it’s not serious about defending against this threat,” she says.

-Washington, DC – Congresswoman Kelly, ranking member of the IT oversight subcommittee, released this statement following Twitter’s announcement regarding political advertising transparency:
+Washington, D.C. - Congresswoman Robin Kelly, Ranking Member of the IT subcommittee, released this statement regarding the first known campaign hacking attempts of the 2018 cycle: